damianoazzolini/plstat/docs/doc.md

 `Median` is the median of the list `List`.
 `List` can also be multidimensional (list of lists).
+Fails with a message if list is empty of if one of the lists of the list of lists is empty.

 ```
 median([1,2,3],M).
 % Expected: M = 2.